Celebrate our unique South African spirit with live music at one of Cape Town’s most vibrant markets every Saturday

 And, we’re off.

-Bill: For the show: it’s R95 per ticket on weeknights and R120 per ticket from Friday to Sunday.
-The restaurant is reasonably priced considering its Waterfront location: starters go from R45 and all main dishes are from R60 to R155.
+Bill: The restaurant is reasonably priced considering its Waterfront location: starters from R45 and main dishes between R60 and R155.

 Looking for another fun to-do at the V&A Waterfront?
 Check out the family-friendly Springbok Rugby Museum.